LeftySolara/knowledge/computing/networking/ipv4_addressing.md

 where *n* is the number of bits in the host portion of the address.

-## Configuring IP Addresses on Cisco Switches
+## Configuring IP Addresses on Cisco Routers

 To configure IP addresses on a Cisco router: